rishabh6115/Full-Stack-Travel-Blog-Website/README.md

-# YelpCamp
+# Travel-Ara
-A full-stack Node.js project from my web dev course with RESTful routing
+A full-stack Node.js project with RESTful routing

 ## Live Demo
-To see the app in action, go to [https://cryptic-forest-45396.herokuapp.com/](https://cryptic-forest-45396.herokuapp.com/)
+To see the app in action, go to [https://travel-ara.herokuapp.com/](https://travel-ara.herokuapp.com//)

 ## Features